jehuddleston/en601616finalproject/README.md

 - Keysight Technologies E36312A Triple Output Programmable DC Power Supply.

 ### Communication system:
-- iPerf client (iPhone 12)
+- iPerf client (rooted Google Pixel 9 with termux installed)
-- iPerf server (Linux PC with Ubuntu 24.04, set up to also be the WiFi hotspot)
+- iPerf server (Linux PC with Ubuntu 24.04, with port 5201 open for iPerf and running as a 2.4 GHz WiFi hotspot)

 > Hardware modifications: All hardware components are used in our experiments *as is* without modification.